Dry Needling at K-Flow Therapy

 Reduces muscle guarding

-Assists with chronic tightness caused by load or posture
+Assists with chronic tightness related to posture or load

 What It Feels Like

-During the session you may feel a quick muscle twitch, a dull pressure or a heavy sensation.
+During treatment, you may feel a brief muscle twitch, dull pressure, or a heavy sensation in the area being treated.

 Most people describe it as unusual but relieving.

-Temporary soreness for 24 to 48 hours is common and settles naturally.
+Temporary soreness for 24-48 hours is common and typically settles on its own.

 How I Use It During Treatment

-Dry needling is not used as a standalone fix, nor is it applied routinely.
+Dry needling is not used routinely and is never treated as a quick fix.

-I use it only when it benefits your movement and pair it with:
+I apply it only when it is likely to improve movement and pair it with other appropriate techniques such as:

 remedial or sports massage